The 30–45 y.o. Woman’s Guide to Lagos Portugal

 I like to eat colourful foods with lots of veggies and texture.

 Brunch: Indigo Bar, Twin Fin, Abigails and Everyday People are my go-tos.
-The first three offer great fresh fruit smoothies, loaded avo toasts, eggs and other hearty healthy plates.
-Everyday People is awesome for their coffee.
-They have less fresh healthy options, but the do have a savoury muffin with smashed avocado and egg, and loaded sandwiches.
+The first three offer great fresh fruit smoothies, loaded Avocado toasts, eggs and other hearty healthy plates.
+Everyday People is awesome for their coffee and their homemade chewy loaded cookies.
+Baked fresh every morning, they sell out by midday!
+They also do loaded sandwiches and a a savoury muffin topped with smashed avocado and egg.

 Dinner: